The Hub Scrub Project - Revising and Refreshing Old Hubs

 I am sure that people who read my refreshed and revived hub will want to read more of my hubs.
 I don't want to kick them out before they are ready to leave.
 I want to make sure that I provide at least two links to other related hubs I have written so that they can stay and visit longer.

 Remember though, that your readers are probably not here to read something just because you wrote it; they are here to learn about a specific topic.
-Make sure though that the links and RSS capsules are directed to related content.
+Make sure though that all links are directed to related content.
 Otherwise your readers will be unhappy, and the hubs will get reported and unpublished by Hubpages.

 Change the Comments Title